-Online Application
+DEFINITIONS OF REQUIREMENTS Online Application

 The School of Graduate Studies only accepts online applications.
+Applicants are only permitted to apply to one undergraduate or graduate program at FIT per year.
 The Office of Graduate Admissions uses CollegeNET for the receipt and processing of graduate applications.
-Through the CollegeNET account, applicants can submit and review their complete application, and access post-submission updates through the applicant portal.
+Through the CollegeNET account, applicants can submit and review their complete application, and access post-submission updated through the applicant portal.
 A link to the portal can be found on the School of Graduate Studies website.